gradle/gradle/design-docs/play-support.md

     - Trigger build.
 - Deprecate reload properties from Jetty tasks, as they don't work well and are replaced by this general mechanism.

-## Developer triggers rebuild of running Play application
+## Feature: Developer triggers rebuild of running Play application

 This story adds an equivalent of Play's run command, where a build is triggered by the developer reloading the application in the browser and some source files have changed.